Save money on your bills with PeakSave

 PeakSave Sundays

-We’re proud partners of Team GB and ParalympicsGB, but you don’t have to wait until the Paris 2024 Games to enjoy a big event.
-We’re running one every Sunday until the end of February with half-price electricity from 11am to 4pm for our world-class PeakSavers.
+As proud partners of Team GB and ParalympicsGB, we’re running PeakSave Sundays all the way to the Paris 2024 Games this summer.
+So, half-price electricity every Sunday from 11am to 4pm for our world-class PeakSavers.
+That’s like winning gold every single week!

 Benefits of PeakSave